gmosenson/Try/README.md

 Try
 ===

-Just trying to create and use a repository
+Description: Just trying to create and use a repository

+Details: this readme is just a playground trial